Team (Lorde song): Background and composition

 "Team" was written by Lorde and Joel Little while Lorde was travelling the world.
 The track was recorded, produced and mixed by Little at his Golden Age Studios in Morningside, Auckland, with Lorde providing additional production.
 The song was produced using the software Pro Tools.
 On 13 September 2013 "Team" was leaked, justifying an earlier rush out release.
 Within hours the audio was uploaded on YouTube and Universal Music New Zealand released the digital download single for sale in Australia and New Zealand.
-On 30 September 2013, the track was sent to US modern rock radio on 30 September 2013, and to US contemporary hit radio on 19 November 2013 by Lava and Republic Records.
+The track was sent to US modern rock radio on 30 September 2013, and to US contemporary hit radio on 19 November 2013 by Lava and Republic Records.
 "Team" was also sent to US rhythmic contemporary radio on 6 January 2014.

-"Team" is a hybrid of alternative pop and electro-hop.
+"Team" is a hybrid of alternative pop and electro hip-hop.
 Written in the key of G-flat major, "Team" features synthesiser, bass, and snare drum instrumentation over a handclap-based beat.
 Amanda Dobbins of New York magazine and Maura Johnston of Spin likened the chorus of the song to that of Lana Del Rey's "Born to Die" (2011), while Drowned in Sound's Sammy Maine compared the beats to works produced by Timbaland for Missy Elliott.
 Lorde's vocal range spans from B♭2 to D♭5.
 The song moves at a tempo of 100 beats per minute.

 Lyrically, "Team" is a "tribute to her friends and country".
 During an interview with Billboard, Lorde described the song as "her take on most modern music" and explained, "no one comes to New Zealand, no one knows anything about New Zealand, and here I am, trying to grow up and become a person."
 Lorde explained that the line "We live in cities you'll never see on screen" was "to be speaking for the minority" from small cities.
 She also expresses distaste in common contemporary popular music lyrics telling listeners to "put your hands in the air" through the verse "I'm kind of over getting told to throw my hands up in the air".
 Writer Lily Rothman for the magazine Time commented that the lyrics "we sure know how to run things" in "Team" were a response to the lyrics "we run things, things don’t run we" in Miley Cyrus' "We Can't Stop" (2013).